vpenchuk/text_aggregator/README.md

 The scripts will output:

-- **Aggregate txt file**: A text file containing the concatenated contents of all found files.
+- An aggregated text file.
-- **Summary txt file**: If summarization is enabled, a summary of the aggregated content is provided.
+- A summary file, if summarization is enabled.
-- **File Paths txt file**: A list of all files/paths that were aggregated in the run.
+- A file listing all paths that were aggregated.

 ## The Scripts

-- `app_config.sh`: validates files and directories before running.
+- `app_config.sh`: Validates configurations before running the aggregator.
-- `run.sh`: Wrapper script to run the aggregator based on the operating system specified in the `.host` file.
+- `run.sh`: Determines the OS and executes the aggregation script accordingly.
-- `openai.sh`: Contains the function to summarize content using OpenAI API.
+- `openai.sh`: Contains the function for summarizing content using the OpenAI API.
-- `aggr.sh`: Handles aggregation of text files based on configurations and invokes the summarization.
+- `aggr.sh`: Manages text file aggregation and invokes summary if enabled.

 ## Contribution